-We are delighted that Welsh writer and poet Eloise Williams will judge the 2013 competition.
+We are delighted that Welsh writer and poet Eloise Williams judged the 2013 competition.

 Eloise is a writer of poetry, fiction and plays.
 She is